Asif-Ejaz/adaptivefer/README.md

 ## WGAN

-Our first approach to solve domain adoptation problem was to use Wasserstein Generative Adversarial Networks.
+Our first approach to attempt domain adoptation problem was to use Wasserstein Generative Adversarial Networks.
+Our intention was to generate target like samples using WGAN and then fine tune VGG16 and ResNet18 with these newly generated images.But as below results depict, we were not able to generate high quality images so we had to abandoned this approach.
 <figure class="image"><img src="https://raw.githubusercontent.com/adaptivefer/adaptivefer.github.io/master/assets/images/WGAN%20Results.jpg" alt="System Diagram"  style="display: block;  margin-left: auto;  margin-right: auto;"><figcaption></figcaption></figure>

 ### Training Specifications of WGAN Models